 Maximum dimensions for soft sized kennels are 18 inches long x 11 inches wide x 11 inches wide.
 Aside from birds, only one ESA per kennel is allowed and they must be able to move around and stand up comfortably.

-The United Airlines ESA policy can be pretty flexible.
-However, once on board, ESAs are not allowed to:
+Once on board, ESAs are not allowed to:

 - Take up another seat

 - Block the aisles